 Trail Canyon Falls is a somewhat popular trail on the west side of the Angeles National Forest that has a great waterfall.
-This 4-mile round trip hike is dog-friendly, with multiple stream crossings and the payoff at the end is the waterfall nestled in a beautiful canyon.
-It does have a decent amount of elevation and a little scrambling to get down to the base of the falls though.
+This 4 mile round trip hike is dog-friendly, with multiple stream crossings, and the payoff at the end is the waterfall nestled in a beautiful canyon.
+It does have a decent amount of elevation and a little scrambling to get down to the base of the falls though, so know that going in.
 Here is all the information.

 - 4 miles